FAQ

 Stress-Busting 101: Mastering Anxiety and Stress

-Besides the content of the presentation itself, I also offer three uncommon approaches most presenters don’t utilize that leaders have reported to be particularly helpful to them and their members:
+Besides the content of the presentation itself, I also offer three uncommon approaches that most presenters don’t utilize, that leaders have reported to be particularly helpful to them and their members:

 I would be very happy to talk with you more on the phone about how I may be a resource to your ward.
-You may already know, but all of my speaking services to the Church are provided completely pro-bono as a way for me to pay forward in a small way just some of all the many blessings I receive from the Church and the Gospel of Jesus Christ.
-Also, my fee for counseling services is significantly reduced from my regular fee of $200/hour to $170/hour for Bishop-supported clients to respect the sacred nature of the funds utilized.
-This reduced fee allows those funds to go further while still providing the same specialized services marriages in such distress require.
+You may already know, but all of my speaking services to the Church are provided completely pro bono as a way for me to pay forward in a small way just some of all the many blessings I receive from the Church and the Gospel of Jesus Christ.

 I have attached a list of free articles that will further give you an idea of the topics I am available to speak on.
 Please feel free to use any of these with your members.